captn3m0/eteled/README.md

 Eteled is a github bot that auto-deletes any future comments from a GitHub discussion (issue/commit/PR).

+**Update**: This project was made obsolete by [locking conversation](https://github.com/blog/1847-locking-conversations) support that github introduced on 10th June 2014.
+Prior to that, eteled was the only way to lock conversations in any manner on GitHub.
+Read below for more information, but use the locking conversation feature, as it is better supported.
+The only left usecase for eteled is to lock comments on a commit, since GitHub doesn't seem to support locking comments there yet.

 ##History
 eteled was born [from a discussion](https://github.com/isaacs/github/issues/38) where people wanted a "no more comments" button for a repository.
 This would be helpful in cases where a discussion thread devolved into a "mess of trolls".